ealtamir/pf_experimentos/README.md

 ![alt tag](https://raw.githubusercontent.com/ealtamir/pf_experimentos/start-genetic-algorithm/readme1.png)
 ![alt tag](https://raw.githubusercontent.com/ealtamir/pf_experimentos/start-genetic-algorithm/readme2.png)

+11- Change the XCode's build location.
+This is needed because we use relative paths to read files from the project directory.
+In order to do this, you have to go to XCode's options (shortcut Command-,), then Locations > advanced button, choose custom and enter something like: "/Users/Username/PF/proyectoDir/bin" for intermediates enter "/Users/Username/PF/proyectoDir/bin/Intermediates"

 ### FAQ ###

 - **Followed all the steps, tried to compile the project and failed because errors in one specific file.**